pascalr/admin/README.md

+## GODOT

+1. Parents control their children.
+1. When parents reference their children, the path should be assigned a variable at the top.
+1. Every global path is assign a variable in Heda.

 ## Coordinate system

 When you are behind the cupboard, positive A,T and Angle is clockwise.
 T0 is facing you.
 A0 and angle is facing opposite.